Black Death in England: England in the mid-14th century

 It is impossible to establish with any certainty the exact number of inhabitants in England at the eve of the Black Death, and estimates range from 3 to 7 million.
-The number is probably in the higher end, and an estimate of around 6 million inhabitants seems likely.
+The number is probably at the higher end, and an estimate of around 6 million inhabitants seems plausible.
 Earlier demographic crises—in particular the Great Famine of 1315–1317—had resulted in great numbers of deaths, but there is no evidence of any significant decrease in the population prior to 1348.
 England was still a predominantly rural and agrarian society; close to 90 per cent of the population lived in the countryside.
 Of the major cities, London was in a class of its own, with perhaps as many as 70,000 inhabitants.
 Further down the scale were Norwich, with around 12,000 people, and York with around 10,000.
 The main export, and the source of the nation's wealth, was wool.
 Until the middle of the century the export had consisted primarily of raw wool to cloth makers in Flanders.
 Gradually though, the technology for cloth making used on the Continent was appropriated by English manufacturers, who started an export of cloths around mid-century that would boom over the following decades.

 Politically, the kingdom was evolving into a major European power, through the youthful and energetic kingship of Edward III.
 In 1346, the English had won a decisive battle over the Scots at the Battle of Neville's Cross, and it seemed that Edward III would realise his grandfather Edward I's ambition of bringing the Scots under the suzerainty of the English crown.
-The English were also experiencing military success on the continent.
+The English were also achieving military success on the Continent.
 Less than two months before the Battle of Neville's Cross, a numerically inferior English army led by the king himself won a spectacular victory over the French royal forces at the Battle of Crécy.
 The victory was immediately followed by Edward laying siege to the port city of Calais.
 When the city fell the next year, this provided the English with a strategically important enclave that would remain in their possession for over two centuries.